 What Google says about topical authority

-In fact, in an exchange on Reddit, Google's SEO advocate John Mueller agrees that the term "topical authority" is just a rebranding of the concept of relevancy, which has long been a part of search rankings.
+In an exchange on Reddit, Google's SEO advocate John Mueller agreed that the term "topical authority" is essentially a rebranding of relevancy, which has long been part of search rankings.

-That said, in May 2023, Google released a blog post discussing topic authority specifically for news sites.
+In May 2023, Google released a blog post discussing topic authority specifically for news sites.
+This acknowledged the prioritization of local news sources, original reporting, and source reputation when ranking news stories.

 Here are six ways to build topical authority in your niche which you can use as a template.